-- Failing Grades Any student who receives a "D," "E," or "U" grade must retake the course.
-If the student receives a second "D," "E," or "U" grade in the retake course, he/she will be dismissed from the institution. - Practicum Any student who receives a "U" grade in the practicum course must repeat the course.
-If the student receives a second "U" in the practicum course, he/she will be dismissed from the institution. - Culminating Project Any student who receives a second "U" will be dismissed from the institution.
+- Failing Grades Any student who receives a "D" or "F" grade must retake the course.
+If the student receives a second "D" or "F" grade in the retake course, he/she will be dismissed from the institution. - Culminating Project Any student who receives a second "D" or "F" will be dismissed from the institution.